 The IRS already won a John Doe summons against Coinbase back in 2016, after Coinbase refused to share customer data.
 Since then, the IRS won John Doe Summons against both Kraken and Poloniex.

 With the successful summons against crypto exchanges so far, the IRS has asked for KYC records on individuals engaging in transactions of $20,000 or more in a financial year.
 In the case of Coinbase specifically, more than 10,000 letters were sent out to Coinbase users warning they had failed to report additional income and many crypto tax audits arose as a result.

 All this to say, if the IRS wants to know about your crypto transactions - they have many means to do so.
 They use previous tax returns, your financial records, and any KYC data they have access to to identify you and audit you.

-What are the signs that a crypto tax audit is coming?
+What are the signs that an IRS crypto audit is coming?

-The most common way you know a crypto tax audit is impending is due to a notice from the IRS.
+The most common way you know an IRS crypto audit is impending is due to a notice from the IRS.
 The IRS has been sending out these letters since 2019 and there are three different versions - letter 6174, 6174-A, and 6173.

 Letter 6174 was the initial notice letters sent out to crypto investors, informing them that crypto is subject to taxes and explaining how to report their taxes.
 These were also known as nudge letters.